insitro/ChannelViT/README.md

 1. Unlike RGB images, images in these domains often contain multiple channels, each carrying semantically distinct and independent information.
 2. Not all input channels may be available at test time, necessitating a model that performs robustly under these conditions.

-In response to these challenges, we introduce ChannelViT and Hierarchical Channel Sampling (HCS).
+In response to these challenges, we introduce ChannelViT and Hierarchical Channel Sampling.

-ChannelViT constructs patch tokens independently from each input channel and employs a learnable channel embedding to encode channel-specific information.
+1. ChannelViT constructs patch tokens independently from each input channel and employs a learnable channel embedding to encode channel-specific information.
 This modification enables ChannelViT to perform *cross-channel* and *cross-position* reasoning, a critical feature for multi-channel imaging.

-HCS employs a two-step sampling procedure to simulate test time channel unavailability during training.
+2. Hierarchical Channel Sampling (HCS) employs a two-step sampling procedure to simulate test time channel unavailability during training.
 Unlike channel dropout, where each channel is dropped independently and biases a certain number of selected channels, the two-stage sampling procedure ensures HCS covers channel combinations with varying numbers of channels *uniformly*.
 This results in a consistent and significant improvement in robustness.

 <figure>
   <p align="center">